 - Wage-price controls.
 Fortunately, this only happened once, when President Nixon kept prices too high, cutting demand.
 Employers laid off workers because they weren't allowed to lower wages.

 - Slow down after a war.
-This caused both the 1953 recession, following the Korean War, and the 1945 recession, following World War II.
+It caused both the 1953 recession, following the Korean War, and the 1945 recession, following World War II.

 - Credit crunch.
-This occurred when Bear Stearns announced losses thanks to the collapse of two hedge funds it owned.
+It occurred when Bear Stearns announced losses thanks to the collapse of two hedge funds it owned.
 The funds were heavily invested in collateralized debt obligations.
-When Moody's downgraded its debt, it, banks who were in a similar over-invested condition panicked.
+When Moody's downgraded its debt, banks which were in a similar over-invested condition panicked.
 They stopped lending to each other, creating a massive credit crunch.

 By August 2007, banks became afraid to lend to each other because they didn't want these toxic loans as collateral.
-This led to the $700 billion bailout, and bankruptcies or government nationalization of Bear Stearns, AIG, Fannie Mae, Freddie Mac, IndyMac Bank, and Washington Mutual.
+It led to the $700 billion bailout, bankruptcies, and government nationalization of Bear Stearns, the American International Group Inc, Fannie Mae, Freddie Mac, IndyMac Bank, and Washington Mutual.
 By December 2008, employment was declining faster than in the 2001 recession.

-In 2009, the government launched the economic stimulus plan.
+In 2009, the government launched an economic stimulus plan.
 It was designed to spend $185 billion in 2009.
-And in fact, it halted a four-quarter decline in GDP by the third quarter 2009, thus ending the recession.
-But, unemployment continued to rise to 10 percent and many business leaders still expected a W-shaped recession by the end of 2010.
+And in fact, it halted a four-quarter decline in GDP by the third quarter of 2009, thus ending the recession.
+But, unemployment continued to rise to 10 percent, and many business leaders still expected a W-shaped recession by the end of 2010.
 High unemployment rates still persisted into 2011.

 Irrational exuberance in high tech caused the 2001 recession.
 In 1999, there was an economic boom in computer and software sales caused by the Y2K scare.
 Many companies and individuals bought new computer systems to make sure their software was Y2K compliant.
-This meant that the operating code would be able to understand the difference between 2000 and 1900.
-That's because many fields within that code only had two spaces, not the four needed to fully differentiate the two dates.
+It meant that the operating code would be able to understand the difference between 2000 and 1900.
+Many fields within that code only had two spaces, not the four needed to differentiate the two dates fully.
 As a result, the stock price of many high-tech companies started to increase.

-This led to a lot of investors' money going to any kind of high tech company, whether they were showing profits or not.
+It led to a lot of investors' money going to any high tech company, whether they were showing profits or not.
 The exuberance for dot-com companies became irrational.

 It became apparent in January 2000 that computer orders were going to decline.
 The shelf life of most computers is about two years.
 Companies had just bought all the equipment they would need.
-This led to a stock market sell-off in March 2000.
-As stock prices declined, so did the value of the dot.com companies and many went bankrupt.
+It led to a stock market sell-off in March 2000.
+As stock prices declined, so did the value of the dot-com companies and many went bankrupt.

 In spite of the stock market decline in March 2000, the Federal Reserve continued raising interest rates to a high of 6.25 percent in May 2000.
-The Fed didn't start lowering rates until January 2001, and lowered them about 1/2 point each month, resting at 1.75 percent in December 2001.
-This kept interest rates high when the economy needed low rates for cheap business loans and mortgages.
+The Fed didn't start lowering rates until January 2001.
+It lowered them a half a point each month, resting at 1.75 percent in December 2001.
+It kept interest rates high when the economy needed low rates for cheap business loans and mortgages.